BertaBescos/DynaSLAM/README.md

 =======
 DynSLAM

-[Monocular] Raúl Mur-Artal, J. M. M. Montiel and Juan D. Tardós. **ORB-SLAM: A Versatile and Accurate Monocular SLAM System**. *IEEE Transactions on Robotics,* vol. 31, no. 5, pp. 1147-1163, 2015. (**2015 IEEE Transactions on Robotics Best Paper Award**). **[PDF](http://webdiis.unizar.es/~raulmur/MurMontielTardosTRO15.pdf)**.
+Berta Bescos, JM.
+Facil, Javier Civera, Jose Neira. **DynSLAM: Tracking, Mapping and Inpainting in Dynamic Environments**. *IEEE Transactions on Robotics,* vol. 31, no. 5, pp. 1147-1163, 2015. **[PDF](http://webdiis.unizar.es/~raulmur/MurMontielTardosTRO15.pdf)**.

-[Stereo and RGB-D] Raúl Mur-Artal and Juan D. Tardós. **ORB-SLAM2: an Open-Source SLAM System for Monocular, Stereo and RGB-D Cameras**. *IEEE Transactions on Robotics,* vol. 33, no. 5, pp. 1255-1262, 2017. **[PDF](https://128.84.21.199/pdf/1610.06475.pdf)**.
->>>>>>> c6df9d3f4beacb583fe3ba3eb12f1869f57f6de6

 # 1. License

-DynSLAM is released under a [GPLv3 license](https://github.com/raulmur/ORB_SLAM2/blob/master/License-gpl.txt).
-For a list of all code/library dependencies (and associated licenses), please see [Dependencies.md](https://github.com/raulmur/ORB_SLAM2/blob/master/Dependencies.md).

-For a closed-source version of ORB-SLAM2 for commercial purposes, please contact the authors: orbslam (at) unizar (dot) es.

 If you use DynSLAM in an academic work, please cite: